8 Questions to Ask Your Real Estate Agent

 What marketing tools will you use to help sell my home?

 As new generations of homebuyers enter the market each year, more and more people are turning to social media.
 Is your agent savvy enough to promote your home on all available channels?
 If they don’t use online platforms, what are their other methods of communication?

 How much do you charge?

 Most real estate agent fees are negotiable.
-According to TheBalance, agents will typically charge from 1% to 6% to represent one side of a transaction, either the seller or the buyer.
+Agents typically charge between 1% and 6% of the purchase price to represent one side of a transaction, either the seller or the buyer.
 A listing agent might charge 3.5% for herself and another 3.5% for the buyer’s agent, for a total of 7%.
 Percentages will vary.
 Keep in mind, a top agent might charge more for their services.

 At the end of the day, you should go with an agent that you trust and know will help you in any way possible.
 But don’t forget to:

 - Review your contract